fredbi/go-experiments/go-openapi/README.md

 As a contributor to this project over the past, ahem, 8 years or so, it is time for a retrospective and honest criticism.

 Contributing to this vast project has been an exhilarating experience.
-So many jewels accumulated, such a vast collection of feedback and developer's experience accumulated...
-It would be such a waste just to throw away or archive for good such an accumulation of knowledge.
+So many jewels collected, such a vast collection of feedback, questions, and developer's experience accumulated...
+It would be a pity just to throw it away or archive for good this knowledge.

 > On the other hand, it is just a fact that any major refactoring effort would require a great deal of development, testing, etc.
 > Since the days of the project gathering dozens of developers are long gone, deciding to dive in and start such a daunting task is not easy.